 Try to put as much of your business spending as possible on the card, taking advantage of the 4X categories.
 The more spending you can run through the card, the more rewards you’ll earn.

-You won’t really need to worry about this card’s $95 annual fee (waived the first year) if you use your annual Free Night Award wisely, for a room valued at more than that.
+You won’t really need to worry about this card’s $125 annual fee if you use your annual Free Night Award wisely, for a room valued at more than that.
 This should be pretty easy to do because that award will get you a night at a Category 5 hotel, which could be worth over $300.
-Even so, if the Bonvoy Business card seems like a good fit, try to apply before its annual rate rises to $125 on March 28, 2019.

 The Marriott Bonvoy Business card has some useful perks, but you might be better off with a different co-branded Marriott Bonvoy card, like the upgraded Marriott Bonvoy Brilliant card.
 You may prefer a card associated with a different hotel brand, or maybe a general travel card that’s good for booking with any hotel or airline.
 Check out some alternative cards like that below.